jaydenc3399/sep11-freedom-project/blog/entry04.md

       }
 });
 ```
-This finished the part I had for health bars and I even tested it out
+This finished the part I had for health bars and I even tested it out and it worked when I clicked D so now I am going to move onto developing my product.

+---

+# Engineering Design Process
+Right now on the engineering design process I have moved over one step from basically planning my process and everything and now taking all that information now comibing it into making step 5 of the engineering design process which is creating the prototype of the MVP for now.
+I have jsut started to create this and it is going to take some time to develop the protoype and I am going to be here untill around maybe the end of April or a little earlier.

 [Previous](entry03.md) | [Next](entry05.md)